bems2588/README-generator/README.md

   ## Installation

-  The following necessary dependencies must be installed to run the application
+  The following necessary dependencies must be installed to run the application:

   ## Usage

-  In order to use this app, in the command line
+  In order to use this app,

   ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the APACHE 2.O license.

   ## Contributors